BOAS Assessments & Surgery

 Anaesthesia

 Due to their compromised airways, dogs with BOAS are at higher risk under anaesthetic so it is important to work with a team who understand this and take a team-based approach to have the best outcome possible.
+At Vets North we have a special medication protocol for BOAS patients to reduce the risk of anaesthetics and we treat them likely royalty for their entire stay with us to minimise the chance of complications.

 Post-operative care

 Close monitoring after surgery is critical to manage inflammation, swelling and other potential complications.
+We monitor BOAS patients very closely after any anaesthetic and provide supplemental oxygen in the recovery period.
+Our BOAS patients really are VIPs in each of our hospitals.